 This form should include:

-1. Employee Information: Full name, position, department, and write-up date.
+- Employee Information: Employee’s name, position, department, and the date when the write-up was prepared.

-7. Manager and Witness Signatures: Signatures from the manager or supervisor issuing the write-up and any witnesses to the incident.
+- Manager and Witness Signatures: The signatures of the manager or supervisor issuing the write-up and any other witness to the incident.

 Different Types of Employee Write-Ups Form

-Different types of employee write-up forms are essential tools for documenting performance issues, policy violations, and other workplace matters.
+Various forms of employee write-up templates serve as crucial record-keeping tools to address performance concerns, policy infractions, and other workplace concerns.
 Here’s a breakdown of the most common types:

 1. Performance Improvement Plan (PIP)